charcoalphp/charcoal/packages/view/README.md

 $app->run();
 ```

-> Just like the view, it is possible to simply register all dependencies on a Pimple container (with the `ViewServiceProvider`) to avoid all this bootstrapping code.
+> Just like the view, it is possible to simply register all dependencies on a DI container (with the `ViewServiceProvider`) to avoid all this bootstrapping code.
 The renderer is available as `$container['view/renderer']`.

 ## Module components